jacklsteiniv/rent_control/README.md

 ##Hurdles/Challenges/Next Steps

-One hurdle was gathering relevant data from the Zillow API, which was returned in XML format.
+One hurdle was parsing relevant data from the Zillow API, which was returned in XML format.
 I circumvented this by using various .substring and .split methods to retrieve only the necessary location information.

 Another challenge I faced was using Services and Controllers in Angular to pass relevant information pertaining to the API calls back and forth; I eventually simplified this by using one controller for searching a location and displaying the results.
 I think this lends itself well to the mobile user experience.